nndn/PR_Reviewer/README.md

 - implement exhaustive error handling.
 Especially for external rate-limits etc
 - use structured logger that is defined, figure out what to do with celery, fastapi logs
 - fine tune and improve prompts in reviewer application, start batching inference
+- startup script, fix docker issue (celery not connecting to redis)

 TODO: new features: